 Zoning plays a vital role in determining the classification of a particular plot of land.
 Zoning regulations for each municipality classify land depending on how it is going to be used.

 Generally, land surrounded by residential properties are considered residential land but if an apartment complex or a block of retails stores is built, it can be reclassified to commercial land depending on the situation and special circumstances.

 When you think about buying land for commercial purposes, you need to understand the zoning regulations in the area and if zoning change can be applied based on the type of structure that you plan to build.

 Commercial Land Use

 Land can be used for commercial, agricultural, residential or industrial purposes.
-Residential land can be converted to commercial land if the structure built is not for personal use only and income is expected to be generated from the building.
+Residential land for sale in Cambodia can be converted to commercial land if the structure built is not for personal use only and income is expected to be generated from the building.

 Land built with Apartments that have more than 2 doors is generally considered commercial land because it already generates income to the owner.

 Land in rural areas that are classified as agricultural land can also be rezoned to commercial use when a new road is built and large scale development is expected.